jj123llol/plasma-admin-web/Documentation.md

 Would Create A Notification That Says "Admin: This Is A Notification" For Five Seconds.

 # Posting Your Plugin

 We Have A Plugins Channel In The Discord To Post Your Script, To Ensure Saftey All Plugins MUST Be Unobfuscated.

+# Running Commands

+The Function "runcommand" Can Be Used To Run Commands In The Admin.

+runcommand("re", {})

+The Table Passed Is The Args Of The Command, While The String Is The Command To Run.